-The school office are responsible for managing the risk assessment process and producing relevant reports for the Headteacher and the Trustees.
+The head teacher and Site Supervisor are responsible for managing the risk assessment process and producing relevant reports for the Headteacher and the Trustees.

-Copies of risk assessments are available on the EEC Risk Assessment software.
+Copies of risk assessments are available from the school office or on the Assessnet Risk Assessment software.